fastai/fastlinkcheck/README.md

 The `path` parameter specifies the directory that will be searched recursively for HTML files that you wish to check.

 Specifying the `host` parameter allows you detect links that are internal by identifying links with that host name.
-External links are verified by making a request to a website to check a link.
+External links are verified by making a request to the appropriate website.
 On the other hand, internal links are verified by inspecting the presence and content of local files.

 ```python
 from fastlinkcheck import link_check